Wonderful Winter Activities in Michigan for All Ages

 There’s nothing quite like a Pure Michigan winter.
 Children lace up their skates and chase one another around ice rinks.
 Golf resorts transform themselves into ski lodges, and evergreen trees droop under the weight of pure white snow.
 There’s plenty to keep you busy on a Michigan winter getaway.

 Skiing is a way of life for much of northern Michigan.
 The Great Lakes State’s famed lake effect snow arrives in abundance, making Michigan second in the nation in the number of ski areas.
-Favorite downhill ski resorts include Boyne Mountain, Boyne Highlands, Crystal Mountain and Cannonsburg Ski Area, among many others.
-Porcupine Mountains Wilderness State Park not only offers Alpine and Nordic skiing, but ski-in winter cabins as well.
+Favorite downhill ski resorts include Boyne Mountain Resort, Boyne Highlands Resort, Crystal Mountain and Cannonsburg Ski Area, among many others.
+Porcupine Mountains Wilderness State Park not only offers Alpine and Nordic skiing but ski-in winter cabins as well.

 Nordic skiers give high praise to Traverse City and its Vasa Pathway.
 In the Upper Peninsula, the snow starts early in the season and lingers into spring.
 Check out the Noquemanon Trail Network near Marquette, known for its extensive cross-country skiing and snowshoeing trails, and the Fumee Lake Natural Area near Iron Mountain.
 Outdoor enthusiasts ski or snowshoe a variety of trails, most notably the Little Fumee Lake Loop and the Big Fumee Lake Loop.

 Thick layers of snow prove no match for the voluminous wheels of a fat tire bike.
 Power through winter’s frozen landscape on the Noquemanon Trail Network near Marquette.
 In Traverse City, fat tire bikes carve up the snow on the Winter Sports Singletrack while farther south, Yankee Springs Recreation Area offers groomed fat tire bike trails, as do many of Michigan’s ski resorts.